nishanthkarthik/llvm-dash/LLVM.docset/Contents/Resources/Documents/_sources/BranchWeightMetadata.txt

 Branch Weight Metatada is not proof against CFG changes.
 If terminator operands' are changed some action should be taken.
-In other case some misoptimizations may occur due to incorrent branch prediction information.
+In other case some misoptimizations may occur due to incorrect branch prediction information.

 Function Entry Counts
 =====================

-To allow comparing different functions durint inter-procedural analysis and optimization, ``MD_prof`` nodes can also be assigned to a function definition.
+To allow comparing different functions during inter-procedural analysis and optimization, ``MD_prof`` nodes can also be assigned to a function definition.
 The first operand is a string indicating the name of the associated counter.